AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/rewards.md

 Just send us an email to our translators team at [translate@adguard.com](mailto:translate@adguard.com) with the following information:

 - Your Crowdin username
-- The projects you contributed to (Websites, Applications, VPN Knowledge Base, etc.)
+- The projects you contributed to (Websites, Applications, Knowledge Base, etc.)
 - The email address to which you want to link your license
 - Your translation statistics (a screenshot or total word count) and the type of license you want